lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Bedroom
 - Patio
 - Laundry
-- two bench seats, two urns, and a chair with an oval back
+- two bench seats, two urns, and a chair with an oval back (Drawing Room?)